benhoIIand/grunt-cache-bust/README.md

 Default value: `false`

 When set, `cachebust` will try to find the asset files using the baseDir as base path.

+#### options.deleteOriginals
+Type: `Boolean`
+Default value: `false`

+When true, the original asset files will be deleted once they have been busted.

 #### options.enableUrlFragmentHint